2024 Construction Update

 The City via its contractors will construct a floodplain bench within Hill Ditch along a 1,000 linear foot segment and will regrade upland areas to restore 0.19 acres of floodplain wetland and plant 0.80 acres of native riparian buffer.

-Design plans will be completed before the end of fall 2022.
-Construction is slated to begin in the spring of 2024.
+Design plans were completed in 2022.
+Construction is slated to begin in December of 2024.

 Why Do We Care?